Rajesh295-dev/react_real_estate/readme.md

 - Designed and implemented the user interface using React.js.
 - Created reusable components like property listings, search filters, and navigation menus.
 - Ensured the UI was both visually appealing and intuitive for users.

-### Integrated APIs for Data Management:

-- Built RESTful APIs using Node.js and Express.js.
-- Used Prisma to interact with MongoDB for managing property data.
-- Provided endpoints for property listing, saving, and user authentication.

 ### Responsive Design Implementation: